Estuardo Aguilar-Cordova Sells 15,000 Shares of Candel Therapeutics, Inc. (NASDAQ:CADL) Stock

 Institutional Trading of Candel Therapeutics

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Point72 DIFC Ltd purchased a new stake in Candel Therapeutics in the 2nd quarter worth approximately $31,000.
-Rhumbline Advisers purchased a new stake in Candel Therapeutics in the 2nd quarter worth approximately $143,000.
-Cubist Systematic Strategies LLC purchased a new stake in Candel Therapeutics in the 2nd quarter worth approximately $162,000.
-Finally, Bank of New York Mellon Corp purchased a new stake in Candel Therapeutics in the 2nd quarter worth approximately $338,000.
-13.93% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Cubist Systematic Strategies LLC acquired a new position in Candel Therapeutics in the 2nd quarter valued at $162,000.
+Rhumbline Advisers acquired a new position in Candel Therapeutics in the 2nd quarter valued at $143,000.
+Point72 DIFC Ltd acquired a new position in Candel Therapeutics in the 2nd quarter valued at $31,000.
+Finally, Bank of New York Mellon Corp acquired a new position in Candel Therapeutics in the 2nd quarter valued at $338,000.
+13.93% of the stock is owned by institutional investors and hedge funds.

 Candel Therapeutics, Inc, a clinical stage biopharmaceutical company, engages in the development immunotherapies for the cancer patients.
 It develops CAN-2409, which is in Phase II clinical trials for the treatment of pancreatic cancer; Phase III clinical trials for the treatment of prostate cancer; and Phase II clinical trials for the treatment of lung cancer, as well as has completed Phase Ib/II clinical trials for the treatment of high-grade glioma.